 Instruction includes basic nursing assistant procedures, skills, restorative services, general household activities, patient care, safety, and emergency care.
 Students gain an understanding of the responsibilities involved in working with patients of all ages, in both wellness and illness, issues of mental health, patient rights, and patient/family interactions.
 Classroom instruction, lab, and clinical experience is offered.
-Now offering extended lab practice hours to help with your success.
-Extended lab pratice hours are cancelled until further notice.
-Click here to see these extended lab hours as well as directions to the lab.

 The cost of our Nursing Assistant training program is $947.25, made payable to the Geriatric Education Centre via Event Squid, processing fees are included.
 In addition, you are required to complete a background screening (price starting at $22.00).
 You will find the link to complete this, below.
 Please note we only accept background screenings that have been done no greater than 3 months prior to your class start date.
 If you'd like to purchase the REQUIRED textbook through our Geriatric Education Centre ($65.00), please be sure to add this to your order when you're registering for one of our classes.
 If you prefer to purchase your textbook elsewhere you can find the information below.